Kristina Crystal

 Then remote work happened.
 And that invisible pipeline of learning — the hallway conversations, the airport debrief, the "let me show you how this actually works" moments — just stopped.
 For an entire generation of early-career professionals, the informal education system that corporate America had relied on for decades disappeared overnight.

 I watched it happen in real time, both as a leader and later as an adjunct faculty member.
-Smart, hardworking young professionals weren't failing because they weren't capable.
+Smart, hardworking professionals weren't failing because they weren't capable.
 They were failing because no one put them in the room.

 Office Osmosis is my attempt to replace luck with intention — to give every early-career professional, regardless of where they work, the same map that proximity used to provide.
 Five skills.
 Deliberate practice.
 No office required.